-T EGL 435 Migration in the Modern World: Migrants, Immigrants, and Refugees (5) I&S, DIV
+T EGL 435 Migration in the Modern World: Migrants, Immigrants, and Refugees (5) I&S, DIV households.
+Explores the diversity of population movements in historical perspective and in the context of competing theories of migration, settlement, and adaptation.

 Examination of the dynamics of international migration in the modern world, with a focus on selected sending and receiving societies (western and non-western).
-Investigates both macro-economic and political influences on migration, as well as the involvement of social networks and households.
-Explores the diversity of population movements in historical perspective and in the context of competing theories of migration, settlement, and adaptation.
+Investigates both macroeconomic and political influences on migration, as well as the involvement of social networks and